Code-Institute-Submissions/MartinaP87-Tastes-Of-Autumn/README.md

 - This section will provide the user with the address and a map to get to the event.
 - The user will be able to see the location of the event through the interactive map
 - The user will be able to open the map in a different tab, and have directions.

+## Testing:

+- The project has been tested on different browsers to make sure the correct functioning and the results are satisfactory in eather Chrome, Safari, Opera, Firefox

+- I confirm that the site is responsive after going through all the standard portals available in devtools

+- All the links work correctly.
+The sign-up form requires entries in all fields and the submit button performs correctly

+- All the pages went through Lighthouse in devtools, giving positive results for what concern readability, colour contrast, and accessibility:

+### Validator Testing

+- HTML

+No errors were returned when passing through the official W3C validator

+- CSS

+No errors were found when passing through the official (Jigsaw) validator